stephengold/Minie/README.md

             use a MeshCollisionShape
         }
     } else { // if the object moves
-        if (its shape can be approximated by the convex hull of a mesh) {
+        if (its shape can be approximated by a convex hull) {
             use a HullCollisionShape
         } else if (its shape can be decomposed into convex hulls) {
             use a compound of hull shapes